PriyansuRathore/PasteApp-react/README.md

 ## 📄 License

-This project is developed for educational purposes as part of BTech final year curriculum.
+This project is developed as a modern web application showcase.

 ## 🙏 Acknowledgments